Elementary Safety Assembly

 A Bike Rodeo is a bicycle skills event, taught on a school playground or parking lot, which provides an opportunity for kids and teens to practice and develop skills that will help them become better bicyclist and avoid typical crashes.
-Its objective is to teach children and teens the importance of seeing, being seen and remain under control at all times when riding a bicycle.
-This is achieved through a series of bicycle handling drills and simulation of traffic situations.
+Its objective is to teach children and teens the importance of seeing, being seen and remaining under control at all times when riding a bicycle.
+This is achieved through a series of bicycle handling drills and simulations of traffic situations.
 Bicycle skills stations give students the opportunity to practice a variety of specific bike handling skills and procedures for operating a bike legally and more safely on the street.

-Brown Bag Presentation:
+Brown Bag Presentation

 This 45 minute presentation is intended for employees during the lunch hour.
 The Bike Coalition will schedule a bike safety and bike commuting presentation that provides safety tips, information on the law, and a question and answer portion for curious new commuters.

 This two day course will get you comfortable on the road and ready to commute or make those short trips to the store, library, or park.
 This course includes a 3 hour classroom portion as well as a 6 hour road portion.
 You will learn the following: proper bike & helmet fit, safety tips for riding in traffic, techniques for navigating hazardous roads, emergency maneuvers, using public transit with a bike, your legal rights and responsibilities.
 You will also receive hands on instruction on fixing a flat and bicycle adjustments.
 For more course information, schedules, and registration, click here.